Stabilization and Restoration Services

 United States and Canada, and they are continuing to remain stable after

-are also doing work for ASU and The Maine Mineral and Gem Museum; as
+We also do work for ASU and The Maine Mineral and Gem Museum; as

 well as stabilizing specimens for numerous collectors and dealers in